spacetx/starfish/docs/source/creating_an_image_processing_pipeline/index.rst

 might bias the resulting spot calling, decoding, or cell segmentation decisions.
 Not all parts of image processing are always needed; some are dependent on the specific characteristics of the tissues.
-In addition, not all components are always found in the same order. *Starfish* is flexible enough to omit some pipeline stages or disorder them, but the typical order is as follows:
+In addition, not all components are always found in the same order. *Starfish* is flexible enough to omit some pipeline stages or disorder them, but the typical order might match the following.
+The links show how and when to use each component of *starfish*, and the final section demonstrates putting together a "pipeline recipe" and running it on an experiment.

 #TODO ask kevin to tell me if I've got these in the right order